-According to the Insurance Corporation of BC, there are approximately 300,000 motor vehicle accidents in B.C. every year.
-Most occur within fire department response areas where, if necessary, fire, police and ambulance respond.
+There are approximately 300,000 motor vehicle accidents in B.C. every year (ICBC).
+Most occur within response areas where, if necessary, fire, police and ambulance respond.

-However, approximately 2,000 of those accidents occur outside of these areas.
-In these situations, about 150 fire departments voluntarily respond with apparatus, equipment and personnel.
+Approximately 2,000 of those accidents occur outside of response areas.
+In these situations, about 150 fire departments voluntarily respond with apparatus, equipment, and personnel.

-In addition to the fire departments, many communities have developed road rescue societies and some search and rescue groups have added road rescue to their skills.
+In addition, many communities have developed road rescue societies and some search and rescue groups have added road rescue to their skills.

 Road Rescue service providers may be requested to provide support to people involved in out-of-jurisdiction motor vehicle accidents, where specialized skills - such as vehicle extrication, rope rescue and other rescue services - and equipment are required.